By Aly W. | First published August 30, 2019 | Last modified October 22, 2021

 Use of correct terminology is important to avoid misunderstandings and confusion.

 As I touched on in the introduction, I think that Powers’s efforts in terms of improving care in the space of transgender hormone therapy are commendable.
 His adoption and advocacy of high-dose parenteral estradiol, rectal progesterone, and bicalutamide, among others, are all great, and I think he deserves credit and praise for them.
 I’ll readily give credit where I think it’s due.
-Accordingly, I’ve posted articles in the past on Powers’s clinical experience with high-dose parenteral estradiol and rectal progesterone in transfeminine people (Aly W., 2018; Aly W., 2018).
-These articles were based on his blood work results, which I think are adequately objective measures and hence acceptable for r/MtFHRT (though of course unpublished).
+Accordingly, I’ve posted in the past on Powers’s clinical experience with rectal progesterone in transfeminine people (Aly W., 2018).
+This was based on his blood work results, which I think are adequately objective measures and hence acceptable for this subreddit (though of course unpublished).

 In many regards however, Powers’s approach shows a significant deficiency of scientific rigor.
 He is not careful enough with factual claims, often making statements that are inaccurate or poorly supported.
 He engages in highly speculative theorizing that is poorly formulated and frequently contradicted by the published literature.
 He distributes his ideas widely online and elsewhere, regardless of how inadequately supported many of them may be.
 And due to his position of prestige and authority as a popular transgender hormone therapy physician, an alarming number of people uncritically accept and believe such ideas, often with little or nothing in the way of questioning.
 I think that Powers needs to think about the influence he has and be more careful about the things he says in his position.